reactive-python/reactpy/docs/source/guides/escape-hatches/javascript-components.rst

         - Use Case

     *   - :ref:`Dynamically Loaded Components`
-        - You want to **quickly experiment** with IDOM and the Javascript ecosystem.
+        - You want to **quickly experiment** with ReactPy and the Javascript ecosystem.

     *   - :ref:`Custom Javascript Components`
         - You want to create polished software that can be **easily shared** with others.